JasperTN05/instagram-comments-scraper-csv/README.md

 - Enter your Instagram Credentials and the URL of the Post you want to extract the comments from.
 - Receive .csv file with all comments.

+## Disclaimer

+This script relies on specific class names that might change in the future.
+Consider using more generic selectors or combining them with other attributes for better adaptability.
+The script is intended for educational purposes only and should not be used to violate Instagram's policies or anyone's privacy.

+## Contributing

+I welcome contributions to this project!
+Feel free to submit pull requests for bug fixes, improvements, or new features.
+Please ensure your code adheres to the existing coding style and includes proper documentation.

 ## License